Proverbs 3:1

 You have two needs.
 You need a source of wisdom and instruction.
 You need a teacher, a preacher, to bring the inspired wisdom of God to bear on your life.
 God chose to put such men in His true churches to impart the word of God to you (Mal 2:7; II Tim 3:16-17).

-You also need the personal discipline and habits to retain what you hear, review it for understanding, and commitment to apply and practice it in life (Acts 17:11; I Thess 5:21).
-With these two things in place, Lady Wisdom’s instruction can greatly prosper your life.
+You also need the personal discipline and habits to retain what you hear, review it for understanding, and apply and practice it in your life (Acts 17:11; I Thess 5:21).
+With these two things in place, Lady Wisdom’s instruction can greatly improve your life.